odevices/er-301/tutorial/README.md

 ## Further Reading

 There is still plenty to learn outside of the above 3 examples.
-Here are some along with pointers to examples in the source tree to get you started:
+Here are some topics along with pointers to examples in the source tree to get you started:

 | Topic | Where |
 | --- | ----------- |